 Certain Sub-Funds may have simple and/or limited positions in FDI but can enter into FDI transactions for investment purposes other than hedging techniques and EPM, in particular to gain exposure to financial markets when the Investment Manager believes that it is more efficient to purchase FDI than the corresponding physical securities.
-These Sub-Funds will use the commitment approach to measure market risk.
-Unless otherwise disclosed in the relevant Supplement, all Sub-Funds will use the commitment approach.
+As disclosed in the relevant Supplement, these Sub-Funds will use the commitment approach to measure market risk.
 Depending upon the extent and type of FDI usage, these Sub-Funds may be leveraged.
 The extent to which a Sub-Fund may be leveraged, if any, will be set out in the relevant Supplement.
 Any such leverage will not exceed 100% of the relevant Sub-Fund's NAV.
-Therefore, the total exposure of the Sub-Fund will not exceed 200% of NAV (i.e. the NAV plus global exposure through FDI of 100% of NAV).